-Actinic keratosis are rough scaly bumps that appear in sun exposed areas (scalp, face, chest, arms, hands and legs) that result from chronic sun exposure.
-Typically actinic keratosis appear red or pink and tend to feel tender or itch.
+Actinic keratoses are rough, scaly bumps that appear in sun-exposed areas like the scalp, face, chest, arms, hands, and legs.
+They result from chronic sun exposure.
 Sun damage that causes actinic keratosis can accumulate from constant exposure while outside and even more so from the use of tanning beds.
 Actinic keratoses are not necessarily cancerous but they can develop into certain types of skin cancer.
 For this reason, it’s important to have them promptly treated by a certified dermatology provider.

-There are many effective treatments for removing actinic keratosis.
-Common treatments for actinic keratosis include liquid nitrogen cryotherapy, topical medications such as Efudex (Fluoroplex), Picato, and photodynamic therapy.
-These treatments are essential in preventing actinic keratosis from developing into a serious form of cancer such as squamous cell carcinoma.
+There are many effective treatments for removing actinic keratoses.
+Common treatments for actinic keratoses include photodynamic therapy (PDT), liquid nitrogen (cryotherapy), or topical medications such as Efudex (Fluoroplex), or Klisyri.
+These treatments are essential in preventing actinic keratoses from developing into a serious form of cancer such as squamous cell carcinoma.
 Our certified dermatology provider can help you select the right treatment option for your skin during an appointment.

 If you have an immediate concern, you want to find quality care as soon as possible.
 Our office takes walk-in appointments and will be happy to address your concerns and offer you immediate treatment suggestions and medical care.LEARN MORE